Coca-Cola Europacific Partners Advances Share Buyback Programme - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Coca-Cola Europacific Partners announced the repurchase of 53,759 ordinary shares as part of its share buyback programme, which aims to repurchase up to EUR 1 billion of shares.
-This move is part of a strategy to enhance shareholder value and reflects the company’s financial strength and commitment to returning capital to shareholders.
+Coca-Cola Europacific Partners announced the repurchase of 53,638 ordinary shares as part of its share buyback programme, which aims to repurchase up to EUR 1 billion of shares.
+This move is part of a strategic financial maneuver to enhance shareholder value, reflecting the company’s robust financial health and commitment to returning capital to shareholders.

 More about Coca-Cola Europacific Partners

-Coca-Cola Europacific Partners is a leading consumer goods company that produces, distributes, and sells popular beverage brands.
-It serves nearly 600 million consumers and supports over 4 million customers across 31 countries.
-The company combines multinational scale with local expertise and is listed on major stock exchanges, including Euronext Amsterdam, NASDAQ, and the London Stock Exchange.
+Coca-Cola Europacific Partners is a leading consumer goods company, known for producing, distributing, and selling popular beverage brands.
+The company serves nearly 600 million consumers and supports over 4 million customers across 31 countries.
+It combines the scale of a large multinational business with local expertise, and is listed on major stock exchanges including Euronext Amsterdam, NASDAQ, and the London Stock Exchange.